With ancient architecture and idyllic natural scenes, Hue brings a pleasant, calm, and quiet feeling to those who visit Vietnam’s former capital.

 While crossing Hai Van Pass, you can admire the poetic view that it brings.

-One side offers a beautiful coastal view while the other one brings a breathtaking mountain view creating extremely spectacular scenery.
+One side offers a beautiful coastal view, while the other brings a breathtaking mountain view creating extremely spectacular scenery.

 Be amazed at Lap An Lagoon

-About 70 km south of Hue, at the foot of Hai Van pass, Lap An lagoon is a fairylike area.
+About 70 km south of Hue, at the foot of Hai Van pass, Lap An lagoon is a fairylike area with the Bach Ma mountains surrounding this place.

 Especially when the sunset disappears after the majestic Bach Ma mountain range, the sky turns into a vibrant orange-yellow color mixed with the deep blue color of the lagoon’s water, creating an extraordinarily fanciful and vivid painting.